Chacaltaya: Ski area

 The glacier on Chacaltaya served as Bolivia's only ski resort.
 It was the world's highest lift-served ski area and the northernmost in South America.

-The rope tow, the very first in South America, was built in 1939 using an automobile engine; it was housed in the site's original clapboard lodge, and is now inoperable.
+The rope tow, the first in South America, was built in 1939 using an automobile engine; it was housed in the site's original clapboard lodge, and is now inoperable.
 The road to the base of the 200 m drop is reached by a narrow road, also built in the 1930s.
 Traditionally, due to the extreme cold weather, the lift operated exclusively on weekends from November to March.
 Since 2009, skiing is restricted to a 600 ft stretch that sometimes receives sufficient snowfall for a run during the winter.
 The mountain is also popular with amateur mountaineers, as the road stops only 200 m from the summit.
 Guinness World Records considers the ski resort restaurant to be the highest restaurant in the world.